amitcesar/amitcesar/README.md

-## Helloo...  🏆🇧🇷
+## Greetings!   🏆🇧🇷

-**About me 👨‍💻 :**
+**About Me:**

-I'm Amit Cesar and I live in Brazil.
-I'm currently learning about react native and I graduate in 2020 with a bachelors in Computer Science.
+I'm Amit Cesar and,
+I live in Brazil.
+I am a passionate developer with a keen interest in the dynamic realm of mobile app development, particularly in the world of React Native.
+My journey began as a Front-end Developer, but my enthusiasm for crafting exceptional mobile experiences has led me to specialize in React Native, a passion that dates back to my college years when I pursued my Bachelor's degree in Computer Science (2016 - 2020).

 ### Contact me